-There are endless adventures on offer when visiting Europe – from a romantic railway journey through the Rhine to an epic discovery of culture through the Baltics, these are the most underrated destinations, cities, towns and experiences in Europe you should be adding to your itinerary.
+There are endless adventures on offer when visiting Europe.
+From a romantic railway journey through the Rhine to an epic discovery of culture through the Baltics.
+But not all adventures in Europe are known equally.
+If you’re looking for something off the beaten path, we have listed the best-kept secrets in Europe for you.
+These are the most underrated destinations, cities, towns and experiences in Europe you should be adding to your itinerary.
+If you want daily travel inspiration, follow along on Instagram.

 1. Peleș Castle

 Romania is by far one of Europe’s most underrated destinations.
-Lying deep within the carpathian mountains you will find untouched landscapes, endless views and my favourite castle in all of Europe: Peleș Castle.
-This neo-Renaissance castle near Sinaia gained international attention when it became the film location for binge-worthy Christmas film A Christmas Prince.
+Lying deep within the Carpathian mountains you will find untouched landscapes and endless views.
+Plus, you will find my favourite castle in all of Europe.
+It is located near Sinaia and goes by the name of Peleș Castle.
+This neo-Renaissance castle gained international attention when it became the film location for binge-worthy Christmas film A Christmas Prince.

 2. Lake Bled, Slovenia

-Slovenia is a small country in Central Europe known for its mountains, ski resorts, and perhaps most of all, its lakes.
-Lake Bled is the most photographed and most famous lake in the country, but given how underrated the country is as a whole, this list would not be complete without it!
-Ideally you would spend a week in Slovenia passing your time between the capital, Ljubljana, Lake Bled, and a few days at one of the ski resorts in winter or hiking the mountain ranges in the summer.
+Slovenia is a small country in Central Europe known for its mountains, ski resorts, and lakes.
+And the most famous lake of all?
+That is of course Lake Bled, Europe’s most romantic lakeside town.
+Lake Bled is the most photographed and most famous lake in the country.
+Ideally you would spend a week in Slovenia passing your time between the capital, Ljubljana, Lake Bled, and lesser-known sites.
+There is surprisingly a lot to see in this small landlocked country!

 3. Brasov, Romania